 This is very useful when you find yourself using the same annotations over and over.
 You can even create meta-annotations using other meta-annotations.

-annotation is available only to the HTML parser currently, and allows you to populate single objects, arrays, collections and maps of different types from results that are linked to a parent record.
+The @Linked annotation is available only to the HTML parser currently, and allows you to populate single objects, arrays, collections and maps of different types from results that are linked to a parent record.
 The association among records can exist naturally via results collected via Link following), or manually by joining results collected by multiple entities in the same page.

 Proceed to Reading linked results into java beans to learn more.